 Comfortable in his own skin and confident with his own decisions, the indomitable all-star athlete had the courage to write his own script, with or without the NFL.

 “That being said, I was neither hostile at the NFL or what.
 I just took it as what it was and I had to do something different.
 I feel very fortunate that the training that my mother gave me…about being respectful in all situations and being able to be disciplined as my coach taught me…to just keep moving on.”

 And that’s exactly what Ealey did.
-If the NFL had no room for a black quarterback, the CFL was glad to get an all-star from the University of Toledo.
+If the NFL had no room for Ealey, the CFL was glad to get an all-star from the University of Toledo.
 The Hamilton Tiger-Cats signed Ealey for the ’72 season.
-In true Chuck Ealey form, he ripped off 11 straight victories, winning the Grey Cup in his first year, the CFL’s version of the Super Bowl.
+Ironically, Ealey lost his first game in the CFL, but turned it around and orchestrated 11 straight victories, ultimately winning the Grey Cup in his first year, the CFL’s version of the Super Bowl.
 Ealey put up 291 yards passing and rushed for 63 yards in the championship game.
 As one might expect, he was voted Most Outstanding Rookie Player of the ’72 season.
 No surprise, but still amazing nonetheless.